 As a Sesame trained drama and movement therapist and fellow of the Neuropsychoanalyisis Association, I use a blend of psychology, movement, dramaturgy, stories and neuroscience to support my clients in building a more integrated understanding of themselves.

 By using the arts as an explorative tool, truths that are hidden within the depths of the psyche may be revealed in a safe and containing way.
 In offering unconscious processes a form; be that through art, movement, or any other creative medium, our internal stories may be revealed to us.
-This can form a deeper understanding of who we are and give us the tools to make the changes we want for ourselves.
+This can help to form a deeper understanding of who we are and give us the tools to make the changes we want for ourselves.

 – Acute Mental Health